markostanimirovic/re-action/README.md

 Let's suppose that foo page contains the input field for editing `foo-bar` property, and bar page contains paragraph to display the value of `foo-bar`.
 Foo facade exposes `update-foo-bar` function to the foo container.
-This function puts `foo-bar` value to the session.
+This function puts `foo-bar` value into session.
 On the other hand, bar facade gets `foo-bar` property as a stream from the session and exposes it to the bar container.

 ### Router